“She keeps her Moet et Chandon

 ¼ cup fresh squeezed lemon juice **** (I have not tried it yet, but I am 100% sure that you could use any edible acid for this part.
 Lime, mango, strawberry, cold chai, cold coffee, root beer, go wild player!
 Just be sure if you use fresh fruit that you blend and strain it, so it’s juice only.
 The pulp will mess up the process.
 No need for food coloring, the fruits will be gorgeous on their own.)

-*** 1 tsp fresh grated lemon rind only if you make the lemon version (the white pith is bitter, avoid.
+*** 1 tsp fresh grated lemon rind only if you make the lemon version (the white pith is bitter, avoid like your ex.
 Yellow rind only.)

 To make the glaze, use a mixing bowl squeeze the citrus and add to bowl.
 Add pinch of salt and vanilla.
 A hand mixer will make this nice and smooth.
 I used my fire engine red stand mixer, Ruby Lee.
 She's a whip!
 Add one cup powdered sugar and the milk.
 Beat it to the edge of reason.
 Add more sugar.
 It should basically look like wallpaper paste.